Effects of weak magnetic fields on biological systems: physical aspects

 A.V.
 Savin b

-b Semenov Institute of Chemical Physics, Russian Academy of Sciences, ul.
+b Semenov Federal Research Center for Chemical Physics, Russian Academy of Sciences, ul.
 Kosygina, 4, Moscow, 119991, Russian Federation

 The effect of weak magnetic fields on biosystems is the subject matter of the science of magnetobiology.
 There are objective factors, due to theory lagging far behind experiment, that are hindering the development of this science.
 Academic interest in the subject is restrained by the fact that experimental data lack a clear physical explanation.
 Besides, there is a strong imbalance in how physics and biology are involved in magnetobiology, the former being still in infancy in this respect.
 It is this imbalance which is currently the driving force for the development of the theory of magnetobiology.
 This brief analytical review focuses on the physical aspects of magnetobiological